ahaggart/py-wav/NOTES.md

 compounds as we traverse deeper into the signal graph.

 Solution: Do not round Frame amounts until they are needed for indexing.

+Q: Should samples still be requested in integer frame amounts?
+A: Yes.

+Q: How should we convert partial frames to true frames?
+A: We will apply ceil() to convert from partials to frames.

+Q: How do we avoid buildup of rounding errors when many small buffers are involved?
+A: